Luizpaludo/Final-Exam-ITAI1378/README.md

 2. Open `Final_Project_gate_opener.ipynb` in Google Colab or Jupyter Notebook.
 3. Upload the authorized_plates.csv and the My_personal_dataset_2.zip.
 4. Run the notebook cells in order.
-5. Test the system using the provided sample images or your own images.
+5. Test the system using the provided sample images.

 ---